AntonMoustache/handbooks/developers-handbook.md

 ### Performance

 Make sure everyone is clear as to performance expectations on a project.
-As a baseline, make sure you've tested your project using the following tools and team members are aware of the results as well as bottlenecks or areas of improvement.
+As a baseline, make sure you’ve tested your project using the following tools and team members are aware of the results as well as bottlenecks or areas of improvement.